Scholarships

 Established by Timothy B. and Terri A. Hollenkamp, a speech-language pathology alumna and owner of REHAB on the Run and Rehab Resources, as well as Scott and Tina Whalen with matching funds from the University of Cincinnati Health.
 Recipient(s) must be enrolled in the College of Allied Health Sciences, and have a diverse background, based upon factors including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming adversity.
 Recipient(s) must have and maintain at least a 3.2 GPA.
 Preference shall be given to a first-generation student.
 Scholarship is awarded based on program director nomination of eligible students.

-The Graduate Incentive Scholarship is funded by the Graduate School and covers all or part of a student’s tuition and fees.
+The Graduate Incentive Scholarship is funded by the Graduate School.
 The appointing program sends scholarship offers to students who apply to the program, including information about the amount and duration of the award and the terms of the offer.
 Students must maintain all of the required eligibility requirements in their offer letter to maintain their tuition scholarship.

 Graduate assistants (GAs) are, first and foremost, graduate students pursuing an education.
 The opportunity to work closely with faculty members and undergraduate students in teaching, research, or administrative environments is an integral part of that education.